 Here's a hint: 43% of e-commerce traffic comes from organic searches on Google.
 Regardless of whether or not the predictions for consumer behaviour come true, what’s sure is that positioning on Google is the key strategy for both present-day and future.

-The drive toward Google Shopping among manufacturers and vendors will continue through 2019: it’s the marketplace with the greatest opportunity for growth and one of the easiest platforms for you to stand out from the competition.
+The drive toward Google Shopping among manufacturers and vendors will continue: it’s the marketplace with the greatest opportunity for growth and one of the easiest platforms for you to stand out from the competition.